skills/write-javascript-actions/README.md

 ### Congratulations friend, you've completed this course! :tada:

-In this course, you've learned a lot about developing custom actions using JavaScript and Actions Toolki.
+In this course, you've learned a lot about developing custom actions using JavaScript and Actions Toolkit.

 ## Publishing your actions

 Publishing your actions is a great way to help others in your team and across the GitHub community.
-Although actions do not need to be published to be consumed by adding them to the marketplace you make them easier to find.
+Although actions do not need to be published, to be consumed by adding them to the marketplace you make them easier to find.

 Some notable actions you will find on the marketplace are: